jackruss/cando/readme.md

 # CanDo

-This module creates a middleware handler for matching and authorizing routes.
+This module creates a dynamic handler for matching and authorizing routes.

-In order to perform an authorization for a given user, you must have access to the user, model, and request.
+In order, to perform an authorization for a given user, you must have access to the user, model, url, and method.

        +-------------------------+